qgis/QGIS-Documentation/source/introduction/features_at_a_glance.rst

 .. index::`rendering!suspending`

-To suspend rendering, click the |checkbox| Render checkbox in the lower right corner of the statusbar.
-When the |checkbox| Render box is not checked, QGIS does not redraw the canvas in response to any of the events described in Section :ref:`redraw_events`.
+To suspend rendering, click the |checkbox| :guilabel:`Render` checkbox in the lower right corner of the statusbar.
+When the |checkbox| :guilabel:`Render` checkbox is not checked, QGIS does not redraw the canvas in response to any of the events described in Section :ref:`redraw_events`.
 Examples of when you might want to suspend rendering include: